 ©Aiguilles de Port Coton|©Karine Piquet

-Art lovers and lovers of wide open spaces, here are two walks, one on foot, the other by bike, which allow you to leave in the footsteps of Claude Monet.
-During his stay on Belle-île, from September to November 1886, the famous painter criss-crossed the wild coast, between Les Aiguilles de Port Coton and Domois.
-He tirelessly painted his landscapes of fascinating beauty…which more than 200 years later still produce the same effect!
+Art enthusiasts and lovers of the great outdoors, here are two outings—one on foot and the other by bike—that let you follow in the footsteps of Claude Monet.
+During his stay on Belle-Île from September to November 1886, the renowned painter roamed the rugged coastline between Les Aiguilles de Port Coton and Domois.
+He tirelessly painted its mesmerising landscapes… which, more than 200 years later, still have the same impact!

-With this circuit of about 30 km, starting from The Palace, go, you too, to the assault of Port Coton!
-Along the way, you will also discover Bangor, one of the 4 communes of the island, founded in the 6th century by monks from across the Channel, and the Grand Phare, built according to Fresnel’s plans and entered service in 1836.
+With this roughly 30 km loop starting in Le Palais, you too can conquer the clifftops of Port Coton!
+Along the way you will discover Bangor, the oldest of the 4 communes on the island founded in the VII th century by Irish or Welsh monks, and Grand Phare (the Great Light[house]), designed by Fresnel and commissioned in 1836.

 Check out the detailed route sheet or download the PDF.